pierfrancesco/adventure-cap_italy_st/README.md

 ## Tech choices

 The framework chosen to help me in speeding up the whole dev flow has been NextJS, so ReactJS has been used for the UI.
 JavaScript language has been chosen with ES6 dialect.
-TypeScript (which I think is better) required me too long for this MVP (configure Next and React for tsx) even though I think is much more clear and easy to debug.
+TypeScript (which I think it's better) required me too long for this MVP (configure Next and React for tsx) even though I think is much more clear and easy to debug.